 Huawei reimagines Hongmeng a Notch higher

-The USA Trump administration earlier this year decided to blacklist Huawei from the 1st class country with clear sanction to all its relations to local tech companies. later last month, President Donald Trump inked a move to re-initiate the Chinese company back to
+The USA Trump administration earlier this year decided to blacklist Huawei from the 1st class country with clear sanction to all its relations to local tech companies. later last month, President Donald Trump inked a move to re-initiate the Chinese company back to and recover all its boken ties with companies like Google.

 Well, Huawei inked a very smart reveal after its Android blacklist by Google from supporting all its future devices and this was its custom designed operating system Hongmeng.